-- 7.5 (a) (vi) Superannuation payments on paid and unpaid primary-caregiver parental leave: - (1) For a maximum period of 52 weeks, Council will treat the paid, Commonwealth funded and unpaid leave taken by a primarycaregiver as ordinary time earnings for the purpose of attracting superannuation payments. - (2) Just as paid parental leave utilises an employee's contracted weekly hours for the purpose of calculating a week's pay, this clause calculates the superannuation that would apply to that weekly rate of pay, and applies it to unpaid periods of leave.
+- 7.9 (a) (vi) Superannuation payments on paid and unpaid primary-caregiver parental leave: - (1) For a maximum period of 52 weeks, Council will treat the paid, Commonwealth funded and unpaid leave taken by a primarycaregiver as ordinary time earnings for the purpose of attracting superannuation payments. - (2) Just as paid parental leave utilises an employee's contracted weekly hours for the purpose of calculating a week's pay, this clause calculates the superannuation that would apply to that weekly rate of pay, and applies it to unpaid periods of leave. - (3) For the avoidance of doubt, any employee who applies for parental leave but who is not eligible for paid parental leave will still receive paid superannuation payments up to a maximum period of 52 weeks.
+This is part of Council's commitment to reduce the superannuation gap.